Sunday, September 30, 2012

 What I Learned from Langwitches

 Teaching students to write their own blogs and comment on other students' blogs is a wonderful way to introduce technology as an educational tool, and teach the skills that students need to use it efficiently.
-There is an organization of four schools across the globe that collaborate in teaching how to blog, called "quadblogging".
+There is an organization of four schools across the globe that collaborate in teaching how to blog, called "quadblogging".They comment on and read each other's blogs.
+Using computer programs and apps help kids apply the skills they are learning.
+Younger children are particularly interested in Garage Band because moving, editing dead space and glitches, and things like that are fun and make students proud of their finished product.

 While a first grade teacher was absent for an extended amount of time, another teacher stepped in to run the class.
 She had the students read a book and record their own "read-along audiobook" of the text being read aloud.
 This is similar to a podcast, like you can create or purchase on Itunes.
 Podcasts are designed to enable non-media individuals to express their opinion or get information out via the internet.
 Joe Dale says that "podcasting is an effective way to interact with students outside of the traditional classroom."